mddown/Deep-Learning-proj1/README.md

 | ResNet18           | 89%      |
 | DenseNet161_Freeze | 94%      |

 ## Our Experiments
-Our experiments focused on playing with the number of replay examples that are randomly drawn from the memory.
-We wanted to see if increasing the replay size (concatinate with the current batch) would increase the models ability to not forget what it has learned previsouly.
+Our experiments (using the DenseNet161_Freeze architecture) focused on playing with the number of replay examples that are randomly drawn from the memory.
+We wanted to see if increasing the replay size (concatinated with the current batch) would increase the models ability to not forget what it has learned previsouly.

 We found that increasing the size of the replay samples did not have an effect on accurracy performance.

+Results Below:

-## Scenario 1 - New Classes
+## Scenario 1 - Multi Task New Classes
+In this setting the 50 different classes are split into 9 different tasks: 10 classes in the first batch and 5 classes in the other 8.
+In this case the task label will be provided during training and test.

-The New Classes scenario did not use the replay memory methodology.
+The Multi Task New Classes scenario did not use the replay memory methodology.
 A new independent model is assigned to each batch.
-50 different classes are split into 9 batches.
-The label is provided during this scenario.
 Inference outweighs transfer when sharing 1 model across all batches.
 So instead a new fresh model is assigned to each batch.

 | Architecture       | Accuracy |
 |--------------------|----------|